Animal Kinhood Wild animals Endangered

 Record

-In Singapore a Sunda pangolin was recorded covering more than 2.5 km in a single night within the Central Catchment, according to the NParks GPS monitoring programme.
+In Singapore a Malayan pangolin was recorded covering more than 2.5 km in a single night within the Central Catchment, according to the NParks GPS monitoring programme.

 Main threats